mark24680617/Sop-CPP/README.md

 # Sop-CPP
-This contains some c++ programs I wrote in college.
+This contains some c++ programs I wrote in my first semester in sophmore year in the college.